shaloo/docs.arcana/docs/ca/faq.md

   root_rel_path: ..
 ---

+??? an-faq "I'm a Web3 wallet user, how can I benefit from unified balance with chain abstraction?"

+    Web3 wallet users can unify assets across chains and spend on any chain.
+For example, if you have 3 USDC on Arbitrum, 2 USDC on Optimism and wish to send 4 USDC on Base, your wallet has liquidity fragmentation, you cannot directly spend those USDC on Base even though you have sufficient tokens when put together on two chains.
+Unified balance with chain abstraction can help you spend 4 USDC on base with a single click without first having to convert your tokens on Optimism or Arbitrum to make this transaction on Base.

+    Use the Arcana CA wallet to try unified balance.
+Download [here](https://chromewebstore.google.com/detail/arcana-wallet/nieddmedbnibfkfokcionggafcmcgkpi).

+??? an-faq "I'm a Web3 dApp developer, how can I enable unified balance with chain abstraction for dApp users?"

+    Download the [Arcana CA SDK ](https://www.npmjs.com/package/@arcana/ca-sdk) and integrate your dApp with the SDK.
+See [CA SDK integration demo](https://sdk.arcana.network) and the [[ca-examples|SDK integration example code]] for details.

 ??? an-faq "Why do users need to pay gas fees to set up CA with Layer 1 chains?"

     When setting up Arcana chain abstraction to include Layer 1 chains, users need ETH to pay gas fees for signing the token allowance transaction with the Arcana vault smart contract.
 The Arcana wallet doesn't cover these Layer 1 chain gas fees.
 As a result, users who choose to include Layer 1 chains in their CA scope must pay these gas fees themselves to set up the CA allowance.